-The post, which is a full time appointment funded by EPSRC, is available for up to 2.5 years and has a salary on the University grade 07S scale (currently £30,434 - £37,394 p.a.).
-This includes membership of the University Superannuation Scheme (USS) and has an annual leave entitlement of 38 days per year (inclusive of all public holidays and university closed periods).
+The post, which is a full time appointment funded by the department, is available for up to 3 years from 1 August 2015 (with possibility of extension for 2 additional years and promotion to Grade 8 depending on performance and track record in establishing an independent research profile) and has a salary on the University grade 07S (currently £30,434 to £37,394 p.a.).
+This includes membership of the Universities Superannuation Scheme (USS) and has an annual leave entitlement of 38 days per year (inclusive of all public holidays and university closed periods).